Best Medicare Advantage Plans in Washington, D.C. (2026)

 Compare Extra Benefits

-Many Washington, D.C., Medicare Advantage plans include dental, vision, hearing, fitness memberships and over-the-counter allowances.
-Prioritize extras that match your health needs.
+Many Washington, D.C., Medicare Advantage plans add dental, vision, hearing, fitness memberships and over-the-counter allowances.
+Match these extras to your actual health needs rather than treating them as a tiebreaker.

 7. 7